-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 9.1 How would you describe the current cartel enforcement landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

-One notable mechanisms that was introduced by the 2020 amendments to Law 4054 was the settlement mechanism, which applies to cartels as well as other types of infringements.
+One notable mechanism that was introduced by the 2020 amendments to Law 4054 was the settlement mechanism, which applies to cartels as well as other types of infringements.
 According to Article 43 of Law 4054, procedures and principles regarding the settlement procedure will be determined in due course through secondary legislation.
-In this respect, on 18 March 2021 the Turkish Competition Authority published the draft Regulation on the Settlement Procedures to be Applied during Investigations Regarding Anticompetitive Agreements, Concerted Practices and Decisions as well as Abuse of Dominance on its official website for public consultation.
+In this respect, on 18 March 2021, the Competition Authority published the draft Regulation on the Settlement Procedures to be Applied during Investigations Regarding Anti-competitive Agreements, Concerted Practices and Decisions as well as Abuse of Dominance on its official website for public consultation.
 Following the public consultation period, the Settlement Regulation entered into force on 15 July 2021.
+On 16 December 2023, the amended Regulation on Active Cooperation entered into force, which made the leniency regime under Turkish competition law more compatible with the EU regime.

+The draft amendments to Law 4054 which were prepared by the Competition Authority in 2022 include various proposed amendments to regulate digital markets.
+In particular, the amendments would introduce:

+- several new definitions concerning digital markets (eg, relating to core platform services and undertakings with significant market power); and

 10 Tips and traps